Health question 1: Managing conditions

 If someone raised a concern that led to any of the bullet points above, you need to tell us about it when you apply.

 What you don't need to tell us

-Your medical school or manager/supervisor might talk to you or email you informally after you’ve been unwell to make sure you’re well enough to return to work or study.
-For example, after a one-off illness or surgery.
+It is normal for your medical school or manager/supervisor to talk to you or email you informally after you’ve been unwell to make sure you’re well enough to return to work or study.
 We don’t consider this to be raising a concern and you don’t need to tell us about this when you apply.

 Informal support processes

 Sometimes your medical school or employer will support you with a health condition informally.
-Informal support is usually given in relation to a single event or a minor issue and is unlikely to continue over weeks or months.
+This can take various forms including, offering you additional support to return to work or study after a period of absence due to a health condition.
 We don’t consider this support to be a formal process and you don’t need to tell us about this when you apply.

 What to do if you need to tell us

 If concerns were raised about your health which led to a formal process, answer yes to health question 1 on your application and give the following details:

 - what the condition is or was and how it affected your medical studies or medical practice